MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/aggregation-sortByCount.md

 ---
 title: $sortByCount (Aggregation Pipeline Stage)
 titleSuffix: Azure Cosmos DB for MongoDB vCore
-description: The $sortByCount stage in MongoDB's aggregation pipeline is used to group documents by a specified expression and then sort the count of documents in each group in descending order.
+description: The $sortByCount stage in the aggregation pipeline is used to group documents by a specified expression and then sort the count of documents in each group in descending order.
 author: gahl.levy
 ms.author: gahllevy
 ms.service: azure-cosmos-db